Back to Blog

 Let us walk through a simplified example.
 Suppose your brand produces a snack bar, and over the course of a quarter you make three production runs with your co-packer:

-FIFO Result
+Under FIFO

-Weighted Average Result
+Under Weighted Average

-The Difference Compounds at Scale
+The Difference

 When to Use Each Method in CPG